froala/wysiwyg-cake/README.md

 Of course, you can also use a copy of the jQuery library from your app/webroot/js folder.

-<h2>License</h2>
+## License

-The <code>Cakephp wysiwyg plugin</code> project is under MIT license.
-However, in order to use Cakephp Froala Editor plugin you should purchase a license for it.
+The `WordPress Froala WYSIWYG Editor` project is under MIT license.
+However, in order to use WordPress Froala WYSIWYG Editor plugin you should purchase a license for it.

-Froala Editor has <a href="https://www.froala.com/wysiwyg-editor/pricing"> 3 different</a> licenses for commercial use.
-For details please see <a href="https://www.froala.com/wysiwyg-editor/terms"> License Agreement.</a>
+Froala Editor has [3 different licenses](https://www.froala.com/wysiwyg-editor/pricing) for commercial use.
+For details please see [License Agreement](https://www.froala.com/wysiwyg-editor/terms).